MattFrenchh/PRINGLE/README.md

 ## How to use

-This repository contains the datasets we have used to produce the figures of our article.
+This repository contains partial datasets we have used to produce the figures of our article.
 These can be used out of the box to learn how PRINGLE works and how to adapt the notebooks for different datasets.

 In order to get started: Clone this repository, navigate to one of the Mouse, Fly or Chick folders.
 Start a Jupyther lab instance and run the notebooks.
 NB: It is important to run each notebook in order as each notebook produces outputs used as input for the next one.

+Also included are the scripts used to generate the plots using the full datasets which can be downloaded directly from the paper supplementary material.